zhuowei/RaspberryJuice/README.md

 > **_NOTE:_** RaspberryJuice is end of life, no further releases are planned.
-Read about why(https://github.com/zhuowei/RaspberryJuice/pull/84#issuecomment-544295161).
+[Read about why](https://github.com/zhuowei/RaspberryJuice/pull/84#issuecomment-544295161).
 The repository will remain open for issues but no PRs will be accepted.
 Thank you for the fun times.

 # RaspberryJuice